edsu/diary/README.md

 ---

+## 5/5/2023

+*Yestreen*, I spent a fascinating day at the *Estmere* *ranchito*, a cozy paradise I have grown to love.
+Despite my initial reservations, I found myself in high spirits as I joined a group of guests *bantering* playfully over freshly baked *muffin*s.
+It was during this conversation that I discovered the host's affinity for a peculiar sport of *plank* balancing.
+Rather surprisingly, I too got embroiled in this delightful exercise.
+Not to be *mistaken*, it wasn't a graceful affair.
+I can still recall the *writhings* of losing balance and the subsequent *hobble* around the room to regain composure; my companions managed to stay surprisingly *unsympathetic*.
+The day took an interesting turn when I stumbled upon a conversation between two elderly gentlemen, Mr. *Knappish* and his cousin, fiercely debating if the *ranchito*'s new fence *infringed* the neighbor's land.
+Our host's attempt to *systematize* the entire property had evidently not been met with unanimous approval.
+While the debate raged on, I found solace in the company of a lovely lady *pertained* to music; she enraptured me with her insightful thoughts of opera and the classical arts. *Requiting* her wisdom, I shared with her my own passions and life philosophies.
+Just like that, *eighty* minutes passed, and evening *canvassed* the sky, signaling the end of a day that will forever evoke the fondest memories.

 ## 5/4/2023

 Today, I feel as though I'm *shackled* within my own *heck* of a *languid* existence, seeking a way out into the world.
 In my limited *socializing*, I have been trying to find *shelters* of humanity to break away from my *complacency*.
 I came across an article of the famous *tavola* *erythraea*, a mysterious map that felt like a sign for a fresh start.
 Somehow, the mention of *narcotics* *brigadieress* made me think of a life filled with unexpected adventures.
 I wondered if there was a *proviso* attached or if this would take me to the *havens* I long for. *Occupying* my thoughts in the wee hours of the night, I pictured myself as a *gladiator* *victoriously* braving the unpredictable waters of the *Malahide*.
 With *grapnels* in hand and my endless curiosity, I imagined *assaying* the depths of these uncharted territories.
 The anticipation left me captivated and bursting with newfound motivation, eager to discover what lies ahead.